Integralist/integralist.co.uk/content/posts/http-caching.md

 Unlike `no-cache` which is effectively saying "we have cached content, but before we release it to you we're going to check with the origin that there isn't a fresher version first".
 It's a way of enforcing a _rigid_ 'freshness' plan.

-The downside of these (and other similar) directives is that you need to be sure your origins are capable of handling revalidation (see '[Serving Stale Content](#serving-stale-content)' for more details).
+Whenever using these (and other similar) directives, you need give consideration to what else needs to be in place to make them function efficiently.
+Specifically you need to be sure your origins are actually capable of handling revalidation (see '[Serving Stale Content](#serving-stale-content)' for more details), otherwise the behaviours might not work as intended or perform as well as you think they will.

 ## Surrogate-Control Directives